COVID-19 Information Hub

 - Know who you’re buying from.
 Online sellers may claim to have in-demand products, like cleaning, household, and health and medical supplies when, in fact, they don’t.

 - Don’t respond to texts and emails about checks from the government.
-The details are still being worked out.
-Anyone who tells you they can get you the money now is a scammer.
+Anyone who tells you they can get you the money is a scammer.

 - Don’t click on links from sources you don’t know.
 They could download viruses onto your computer or device.